E0191729/fuelwatchbotsg/README.md

 # Natalia, a Telegram Administrative assistant bot by @whalepoolbtc - https://whalepool.io

-A simple telegram bot to help with the moderation of the telegram channels utilizing [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)
+A simple telegram bot to  [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)

 ### Features
 - Start / Welcome console with a selection of prebuild simple messages/pages